 There’s another important recipient to these benefits too: the environment.
 Remote working reduces the amount of commuters on the road and the amount energy used to power large offices.

 Convinced that remote is right for your team?
 To help you navigate the difficulties, here are six tips for managing a remote WordPress agency:

 Hire the right people

-You need people who are doers, people you can trust to get the work done by the required deadlines (and not be tempted to sit around watching cat videos), and people who are excellent communicators.“Hiring the right team members is crucial to running a successful remote team. ”
+You need people who are doers, people you can trust to get the work done by the required deadlines, and people who are excellent communicators.“Hiring the right team members is crucial to running a successful remote team. ”